 Parents receiving child support may get support checks for different amounts each week.
 The following will help you determine, regardless of the amount of each payment, whether or not you are owed child support at the end of each month.
-You can click here to use our automated Monthly Calculation Worksheet to calculate your correct monthly total.
+You can click here to use our automated to calculate your correct monthly total.

 If your child support check is different from the amount ordered by the court, add up the checks that you received for the month.
 For example:

 - Multiply the number of Fridays in the month by your weekly support obligation (amount).

 Example: Number of Fridays 4 x weekly support amount $ 75 = $300.

 - Add all support checks received for the month.

 |Example: Checks received||$ 93.75|